javascript-programming/jaav-tm/README.md

 Open the Chrome console on http://localhost:3000/page.
 If all is running correctly you will see the 'Hello localhost' message.

+* note: use Chrome for using the module files else use http://localhost:3000/page/dist

 ##### Wallet functions

  To get your accounts (at startup two accounts are provided with each 1000 coins on balance)